jHaselberger/coros/README.md

         image: johannhaselberger/coros
 ```

-Headless-ros-vnc makes use of three open ports:
+coros makes use of three open ports:
  - `8080`: access to visual studio code server
  - `5900`: the default vnc port (could be theoretically accessed with any vnc client, however, as the port is forwarded via noVNC that's not intended)
  - `6080`: access to the novnc web interface

- **Important:** for each instance of `headless-ros-vnc` these ports have to be asigned to available host-ports!
+ **Important:** for each instance of coros these ports have to be assigned to available host-ports!

 ## 😱 Known issues